vscode-neovim/vscode-neovim/README.md

 Parameters:

--   `code (string)`: The javascript to execute.
+-   `code` (string): The javascript to execute.
 -   `opts` (table): Map of optional parameters:
     -   `args` (any): a value to make available as the `args` variable in javascript.
 Can be a single value such as a string or a table of multiple values.
-    -   `callback`: Function to handle the action result.
+    -   `callback`: Function to handle the eval result.
 Must have this signature:
         ```lua
         function(err: string|nil, ret: any)
         ```